physgorg/spin-chainz/README.md

 ################################

-pauli_SDP_lib defines custom class for Pauli strings and their algebra
+pauliSDP defines custom classes for Pauli strings and their algebra

 Automatically sets up SDP problem and solves

+Current features:
+	- Can add constraints of the form <[H,O]> = 0
+	- Automatically implements translation invariance
+	- Can extract correlates and fit critical exponents to 2pt functions

-Features currently in-progress:
+Features in progress:
-	- Adding commutator constraints with Hamiltonian
-	- Extracting correlation functions from optimal results
+	- Systematic determination of good bases
+	- Determination of OPE coefficients from the critical CFT
-	- automating the definition of operator bases
+	- Fitting the correlation length as a function of mu
+	- Anchoring some basis elements at site 0
+	- Infinite-volume version